jaredks/pyprimesieve/README.md

 NOTE: Because of the need to use OpenMP to compile the parallelized version of summation, gcc is specified in environment variables of setup to avoid distutils choosing a compiler that does not have support for OpenMP.
-If you don't have gcc, you will need to change that in setup.py.
+If you don't have gcc, you will need to change that in `setup.py`.

+Like any C/C++ extension, you need to have the development package of Python (able to include `Python.h`) in order to compile.
+On Ubuntu you can simply run,

+    sudo apt-get install python-dev

 After installation, you can make sure everything is working by running the following inside the project root folder,